 - a.
-A candidate must possess a BAMS degree from a recognized University. - b.
-A candidate should qualify for an Entrance Examination as per the existing Rules of the Kerala University of Health Sciences
+A candidate must possess BAMS degree from recognized University. - A candidate should qualify an Entrance Examination as per the existing Rules of Kerala University of Health Sciences

 1.2 Mode of selection to the course

 The selection of students for the Ayurveda M.Sc. course shall be made based strictly on merit as decided by the Kerala University of Health Sciences from time to time.